-The amount of detail you provide in your reports should be relative to the size and complexity of the grant amount.
+The amount of detail you provide in your reports should be relative to the size and complexity of the grant and the grant amount.

-We will monitor progress by assessing reports you submit and may conduct site visits or request records to confirm details of your reports if necessary.
+We will monitor progress by assessing reports you submit and may request records to confirm details of your reports if necessary.
 Occasionally we may need to re-examine claims, ask for more information or request an independent audit of claims and payments.